-An introduction to the social interpretation of literature through study of a faculty-selected topic (such as African-American literature, war in literature, literature and the environment, or androgyny in literature), focusing on a cultural movement, a social issue, or the perspective of a social group.
+An introduction to the social interpretation of literature through study of a facultyselected topic, focusing on a cultural movement, a social issue, or the perspective of a social group.
 The course can be taken only once for credit.
 Prerequisite: EH 102 or 208.